 It has been necessary for teachers to remind (CHILD'S NAME) about their behaviour, followed by 2 warnings about behaviour which disrupts children around him/her.
-The fourth warning triggered a referral to Miss Andrews to have the opportunity to reflect on their behaviour, and finally the fifth warning meant they were sent to me.
+The fourth warning triggered a referral to the behaviour supervisor to have the opportunity to reflect on their behaviour, and finally the fifth warning meant they were sent to me.